grntco/100daysofcode/README.md

 Day 81: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Learned about more text styles and CSS properties.
 Getting a better grasp of what I can do with these languages, and which prop/values to use in CSS.

 Day 82: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Learned about advanced selectors in CSS, such as pseudo-classes and pseudo-elements.
 Also completed CSS Diner which was a fun little task.

+Day 83: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Completed the lessons on positioning and CSS Functions, learning about calc(), min(), max(), and clamp().